arnabJ/ODMantic-Fernet-Field-Type/README.md

 - Never hardcode encryption keys in your source code
 - Use environment variables
-- Rotate your encryption keys periodically [**NEW**]
+- Rotate your encryption keys periodically
-- Back up your encryption keys - if lost, encrypted data cannot be recovered
+- Back up your encryption keys—if lost, encrypted data cannot be recovered

 ## Compatibility